dotnet-websharper/docs/ProjectVariables.md

 If the variable is set to `True`, turns on TypeScript definition file output which allows TypeScript users to link against WebSharper-generated code.

+**Note:** This feature is currently not available in WebSharper 4.0.
+The value of the project variable will be ignored.

 ## WebSharperErrorsAsWarnings